gnosischain/documentation/docs/bridges/Bridge Explorer.md

    - Ethereum -> Gnosis Chain: Maximum amount of DAI/token that bridge validators can execute and bridge from Gnosis to Ethereum in a day.
    - Gnosis Chain -> Ethereum: Maximum amount of XDAI/token that bridge validators can execute and bridge from Ethereum to Gnosis in a day.
 3. **Min. per transaction**: Minimum amount of token that users can bridge in a single transaction.
-4. **Max. per transaction**: Maximum amount of DAI that users can bridge in a single transaction.
+4. **Max. per transaction**: Maximum amount of token that users can bridge in a single transaction.
 5. **Execution max. per transaction**: Maximum amount of token that validators can execute in a single transaction.
 6. **Daily limit reset**: In how many hours will the daily limit get reset to zero.
 7. **Token address**: Token address of corresponding token, native token(xDAI) don't have an address.